Alcohol abuse: Puberty

 Gender differences may affect drinking patterns and the risk for developing alcohol use disorders.
 Sensation-seeking behaviors have been previously shown to be associated with advanced pubertal maturation, as well as the company of deviant peers.
 Early pubertal maturation, as indicated by advanced morphological and hormonal development, has been linked to increased alcohol usage in both male and female individuals.
 Additionally, when controlling for age, this association between advanced development and alcohol use still held true.

 Until recently, the underlying mechanisms mediating the link between pubertal maturation and increased alcohol use in adolescence was poorly understood.
 Now research has suggested that sex steroid hormone levels may play a role in this interaction.
 When controlling for age, it was demonstrated that elevated estradiol and testosterone levels in male teenagers undergoing pubertal development was linked to increased alcohol consumption.
 It has been suggested that sex hormones promote alcohol consumption behaviors in teens by stimulating areas in the male adolescent brain associated with reward processing.
 The same associations with hormone levels were not demonstrated in females undergoing pubertal development.
 It is hypothesized that sex steroid hormones, such as testosterone and estradiol, are stimulating areas in the male brain that function to promote sensation-seeking and status-seeking behaviors and result in increased alcohol usage.

 Additionally, the enzyme TTTAn aromatase, which functions in the male brain to convert testosterone to estradiols, has been linked to addictive and reward-seeking behaviors.
 Therefore, the increased activity of the enzyme may be influencing male adolescent alcohol-usage behaviors during pubertal development.
 The underlying mechanisms for female alcohol consumption and abuse is still under examination, but is believed to be largely influenced by morphological, rather than hormonal, changes during puberty as well as the presence of deviant peer groups.

-Genetic Influences
+Genetic influences

 Several research studies suggest significant genetic contributions to alcohol use disorder.
 According to some adoption research, biological influences were strongly related to outcomes of adoptees.
 Among adoptees, a stronger correlation was found between alcohol use disorder and their biological parents than their adoptive parents.
 Other research adds that while multiple genes may be potentially implicated, alcohol dehydrogenase 1B (ADH1B) and aldehyde dehydrogenase 2 (ALDH2; mitochondrial aldehyde dehydrogenase), have been chiefly associated with excess alcohol consumption.

-Nevertheless, it is important to note that alcohol use disorder entails a biopsychosocial component and genetics alone may not necessarily be causal in alcohol use disorder.
+Nevertheless, alcohol use disorder entails a biopsychosocial component and genetics alone may not necessarily be causal in alcohol use disorder.
 There are numerous contributing risk factors which add to the complexity of alcohol including age, environment, psychiatric comorbidities and other substance use.